Swami Vivekananda in Southern California

 December 23, 1899

 Swami Vivekananda attended a morning reception at the home of Mrs. Caroline M. Severance, a founder of First Unitarian Church of Los Angeles and president emeritus of the Friday Morning Club.
-Kate Wood of Salem Massachusetts was likely at this reception.
+Mrs. Kate Tannatt Woods of Salem, Massachusetts, was likely at this reception.
 The John Tracy Clinic now stands at this location.
 The adjacent Severance St. was named after Caroline Severance, an abolitionist and a pioneering activist for women’s rights and social justice.
 She was known as “the mother of clubs” for creation of organizations supporting women.

 Los Angeles Theater